Rokantin/group-7/README.md

 ## 📝 Summary
 Through these 3 exercises, we explored:
-- Modular arithmetic basics.
+- Modes of operation.
-- Inverses in multiplicative groups.
+- Block cipher.
-- Exponentiation in cryptography.
+- AES and DES.

 ---